Women economically empowered in three African countries

 Within a few years, she’d opened two additional stores, where she employed female workers, and increased her clientele from roughly 1,000 to 5,000 farmers.
 Like many FBAs, she has also provided aggregation services, buying crops such as soya beans, sunflower, maize and cowpeas, in bulk from local producers, who would ordinarily be forced to travel long distances to urban centers to sell their produce.
 “Unlike many commodity traders in the area, I pay cash when buying crops from farmers,” says Salima.
 “I also collect the crops from their homesteads.”

-About 74 percent of Ethiopia’s farmers live on small farms, with about 67 percent living below the national poverty line.
-That’s why iDE is building on its many years of expertise when it comes to training FBAs, rolling out a new project that specifically targets women like Salima and her rural clients.
+That’s why iDE is building on its many years of expertise when it comes to training FBAs, in Zambia and a list of other developing countries, rolling out a new project that specifically targets women like Salima and her rural clients.
 Under the landmark Her Time To Grow project, 25,000 women are being targeted across Sub Saharan Africa – in Zambia, Ethiopia and Ghana – during the next three years.

 The US$6.4 million ($8.5 million CAD) project, being implemented by iDE and funded by Global Affairs Canada, has been designed to enhance economic empowerment, well-being and inclusive growth by providing support to women involved in agricultural value chains.

 Gender equity is needed for women to realize their fundamental human rights to health, food, and freedom.